Jamesits/docker-dst-server/README.md

 They write their server setup instructions like sh*t, so we made this Docker image to simplify things.

 Please read the whole document before putting your hands on your server.
+You can try playing on [our demo servers](https://github.com/Jamesits/dst-demo-servers) too.

 ----------